 |Lapis Lazuli||[lazurite: (Mg,Fe)Al2(PO4)(OH2)] and others||Blue||Unlike most common pigments, lapis lazuli is not a simple compound.
 Rather, it is composed of lazurite mixed with calcite and often small amounts of other compounds such as pyroxenes (including iron pyrite, or "Fool's Gold").
 Lazurite, the key component, is a deep blue compound, sometimes called ultramarine, although the name ultramarine originally applied to lapis lazuli itself.
 The name "ultramarine" was given because the material had to be imported from far away, often over the sea.
 (It should be noted that lazurite does not refer to a specific mineral but to several closely related minerals with different amounts of sodium, sulfur, and calcium.
 It was not until it was artificially reproduced that lapis lazuli became a truly standardized color.)
 In natural lapis lazuli, the calcite generally serves to lighten the color of the rock; lapis lazuli is always blue, but how dark a blue depends on the exact nature of the mix.
 Sometimes an artist would go so far as to use chemical processes to purify it, although this was much more common in later eras than early; it wasn't until the late middle ages that dark blues from lapis lazuli became (relatively) common.
 It was not until the late 1820s that chemists found ways to create artificial lazurite. |

-The stone is considered a semiprecious gem, and the best source for lapis lazuli is said to be Afghanistan, so there is some geographic variation in its frequency of use -- it is said that it is more commonly used in Italian manuscripts, much less so in books from northwestern Europe.
+The stone is considered a semiprecious gem, and the best source for lapis lazuli is said to be Afghanistan.
+In the past, it was brought west along the Silk Road from the Sar-e-Sang, so there is some geographic variation in its frequency of use -- it is said that it is more commonly used in Italian manuscripts, much less so in books from northwestern Europe.
 A manuscript which uses it extensively is most unlikely to be from Germany or Scandinavia, e.g. It was rare enough that there are reports of it being scraped off manuscripts for reuse.
 Indeed, it is said to have been the most expensive pigment known to the ancients other than gold; a writer complained in 1508 that it cost 100 florins per pound.
 (For this reason, there was a significant tendency to use it in conjunction with gold, to make a really expensive manuscript.)
 It has been hypothesized that Michelangelo's unfinished painting "The Entombement" was left incomplete because no one could find or afford the required ultramarine paint.